GabrielFVieira/jokeApiWrapper/README.md

   - id -> The desired joke id

 #### Json Body:
-  - ratting -> Your rating to the joke
+  - rating -> Your rating to the joke
   - comment -> OPTIONAL.
 Some commentary about the joke
   - lang -> OPTIONAL.
 Define the language of the joke that will be returned.
 The default value is 'en'(english)